HPInc/kalexa-sdk/README.md

 This library aims to simplify the skill creation without writing boiler-plate code.
 It's also possible to use Java and add kalexa-sdk as dependency.

-Currently the SDK only works with Amazon Lambda.
+Currently the SDK is optimized to Amazon Lambda, but it's also compatible to an instance on EC2, locally or any other host.

 ## Usage:
 You need to add this lib as dependency in your project.